Pomog/ForumFFF/README.md

 - `github.com/mattn/go-sqlite3 v1.14.18`
 - To run locally use ```go run ./cmd/web .```

+### Session
+The session feature in this project is implemented using the `github.com/google/uuid` package.
+A unique UUID (Universally Unique Identifier) token is generated and stored in cookies.
+On the server side, this token is associated with the user's ID in the SQL database.

+#### Implementation Details
+1. **UUID Generation:** The `github.com/google/uuid` package is utilized to generate a universally unique identifier for each session.
+2. **Cookie Storage:** The generated UUID token is stored in cookies.
+Cookies provide a convenient and secure way to manage session data on the client side.

 ### Database
 - We are using the SQLite driver.
 However, our application implements The Repository pattern, and to switch databases, the `DatabaseInt` interface (located in the `repository` package) should be implemented for database systems.